Python in Posit Workbench

 Virtual environments

 We recommend using virtual environments for all Python projects.
-Virtual environments create isolated Python environments, which are helpful when projects have different dependency requirements.
-For example, you may have done some analysis last year using an older version of pandas.
-However, starting a new project today requires the latest version.
+Virtual environments create isolated Python environments, helping when projects have different dependency requirements.
+For example, you might have done some analysis last year using an older version of pandas.
+However, starting a new project today may require the latest version.
 Creating a virtual environment for each project ensures the old project continues using the old version of pandas and the new project uses the latest version.

 To create and activate a virtual environment, run the following commands: